McTavishLab/physcraper/README.md

 Still work in progress (documentation in particular), please contact ejmctavish, gmail if you need any help!
 ## There is a full example python script with comments in docs/example.py
-(it runs for a very long tme though)
+(it takes a ehile long time though)

 ###Dependencies (need to be in path):
 - PaPaRa http://sco.h-its.org/exelixis/web/software/papara/index.html